A History of Murano Glass- III

 The filigreed pieces of this era were not for the common folk.
 They were highly prized as they combined both glass and metal and were suitable only for the uppermost tables of the society.
 Examples of sixteenth-century filigree are notable as they employed bands of pure crystal in the creation with stunning results.
 But filigreed glass of the Renaissance was more of an expensive novelty unlike the commonly used blown glass of the era.
 By the beginning of the seventeenth century further innovations included filigree glass employing decorative motifs that might include lion heads.
 Venetian glassmakers were also experimenting with shapes using the filigree technique to produce vases shaped like seashells for example.

 Nevertheless a revival occurred in the 1860s and the filigree technique again came into favor and was produced with great skill among the glassmakers of Murano.
 Although the Art Nouveau influence came to Murano quite late, when it did, it greatly impacted the glass and gave us a renewed love for the filigree technique that is still beloved by glass collectors today.
-With evermore design innovations, such a variety and level of workmanship exists in the glassware making it as cutting edge as ever - the design possibilities for filigree glass appear to be limitless.
+With evermore design innovations, there's a huge variety and level of workmanship in the glassware, making it as cutting edge as ever - the design possibilities for filigree glass appear to be limitless.